monomadic/ni-file/README.md

 The main preset is compressed with a custom [LZ77](https://en.wikipedia.org/wiki/LZ77_and_LZ78) variant. deflate.rs can deflate a segment.
 The segment will start as normal, but appears to embed another file (with its own data segments, compressed) as data in a `DSIN` (type 115).

 IMPORTANT: the compression starts 11 bytes into the data slice, but you must provide an initial dictionary of `00`.

-Note that checksums and file lengths for the file header are usually SKIPPED in kontakt, you can remove them entirely in some situations and the patch will still load.
-This also applies to `DSIN` tags.
-I think NI might have tried to make their code more efficient by directly reading offsets.

 ## Serialised Data